• School Nomination

 Nominees must submit an essay* (English max.
 400 words; or Chinese 600 characters) or a video presentation in English or Cantonese (3 minutes max.) reflecting on their personal achievements over the past year, and how they have used their skills and accomplishments to contribute to wider society.
 This should mention:

-• Specific initiatives taken to achieve personal growth in the past year
+• Specific initiatives taken in the past year to venture beyond your horizon and redefine your personal limits

-• Specific initiatives taken to drive positive change in their school or community in the past year
+• Specific initiatives taken to drive positive change or disruptive innovation within your school or community over the past year.

-• Key lessons learned from their experiences and how they can be applied to enact wider social impact and create a better tomorrow for all
+• Key lessons learned from your journey and how you intend to apply this spirit of discovery to enact wider social impact and reimagine what is possible for us all.

 • School exam results - DSE syllabus